Grüner Veltliner: Austria's White Wine Pride

 - Wachau Smaragd level (minimum 12.5% ABV): richer body, concentrated stone fruit, flint, and mineral complexity; capable of aging ten to twenty or more years in the best vintages

-- Grüner Veltliner is also used as a base for Austrian Sekt (sparkling wine), particularly in the Weinviertel around Poysdorf
+- Grüner Veltliner is also used as a base for Austrian Sekt (sparkling wine), particularly in the Weinviertel around Poysdorf in the far northeast

 Notable Producers

-- Emmerich Knoll (Wachau): whose 1990 Vinothekfüllung Smaragd won the celebrated 2002 blind tasting against top white Burgundies; wines noted for mineral precision and exceptional aging capacity
+- Emmerich Knoll (Wachau): whose 1990 Vinothekfüllung Smaragd won the celebrated 2002 London blind tasting against top white Burgundies; wines noted for mineral precision and exceptional aging capacity

-- Franz Hirtzberger (Wachau): single-vineyard expressions from Honivogl and Singerriedel that combine power, texture, and longevity
+- Franz Hirtzberger (Wachau): co-founder of Vinea Wachau in 1983; single-vineyard expressions from Honivogl and Singerriedel combine power, texture, and longevity

-- Prager (Wachau): founded by Franz Prager, a co-founder of Vinea Wachau; now run by Robert Bodenstein, producing pristine and crystalline Smaragd-level wines
+- Prager (Wachau): co-founded by Franz Prager, a founding member of Vinea Wachau; now run by Robert Bodenstein, producing pristine Smaragd-level wines from steep primary rock sites

-Wine Laws and Classification
+Train your palate →Wine Laws and Classification

 - Steinfeder (up to 11.5% ABV): light, fresh, fragrant, named after a feathery wild grass common on Wachau's rocky terraces; intended for early drinking

-- Federspiel (11.5–12.5% ABV): the classic mid-weight category, named after the falconry lure; precise, elegant, and food-friendly
+- Federspiel (11.5 to 12.5% ABV): the classic mid-weight category, named after the falconry lure; precise, elegant, and food-friendly

 - Smaragd (minimum 12.5% ABV): the prestige tier, named after the emerald lizard that basks on Wachau's sun-warmed stone walls; capable of 10 to 20 or more years of aging